exasol/integration-test-docker-environment/doc/user_guide/user_guide.rst

 select a random free port.

-ConfD JSON-RPC Access
+ConfD HTTPS Access
-""""""""""""""""""""""
+"""""""""""""""""""

-Disposable Docker-DB environments expose ConfD JSON-RPC only when explicitly requested.
-ConfD listens at ``https://127.0.0.1:<forwarded-port>/rest`` and uses container port ``443/tcp``.
-This is the HTTPS JSON-RPC endpoint; the ``XMLRPCPort`` name in EXAConf does not identify its protocol.
+Disposable Docker-DB environments expose the Docker-DB ConfD HTTPS port only when explicitly requested.
+ITDE forwards container port ``443/tcp`` to ``https://127.0.0.1:<forwarded-port>``.
+It provides transport reachability, while your client selects the ConfD protocol and endpoint path it requires.

 Use ``--confd-port-forward <port>`` (or the ``confd_port_forward`` argument of ``spawn_test_environment``) to publish it.
 By default, ITDE binds this mapping